maxrross/gamerizz/Sprint4.md

 TestGetGameDataID() -- verifies that individual games are able to be looked up

+TestUpvoteCount -- verifies that the upvote count for a given game is what we expect

+TestUpvote() -- verifies that the upvote functionality works for a given game

+TestDownvote() -- verifies that the downvote functionality works for a given game

+TestWriteReview() -- verifies that a review can be written for a game

 (note our tests won't run without our API access key, which has been omitted from the test file for security reasons)